Limonello/head-md-time-in-time-out/process/README.md

 ## Places where we wait

 Bus stop

 Train station

 In the train

-Wainting rooms (doctor, dentist, ...)
+Waiting rooms (doctor, dentist, ...)

 Administrative buildings

 Airports

 The elevator

 When we have to wait in line

 ...

 ## When Pop Cultures talks about time perception